yangshengz88/socket_programming/README.md

 # socket_programming
-creat a TCP server and client in c++ to transfer files under Linux enviornment
+Creat a TCP server and client in c++ to transfer files under Linux enviornment